Anadea/anadea_blog/content/posts/software-development-bottlenecks-a-diagnostic-guide-for-engineering-leaders/index.md

 The diagram shows that architecture is only one of four parallel layers.
 Each has its own trajectory, and architectural bottlenecks often emerge not from the monolith itself but from the layers falling out of sync.
 A monolithic system on cloud infrastructure doesn't capture the benefits of the cloud.
 Microservices on physical servers lose their flexibility.
 Migrating one layer without the rest rarely delivers the expected result.

-{{< advert_with_cta title="From a monolithic platform to modular architecture at one of the largest real estate portals in the US" description="undefined" button="Read the case study" url="https://anadea.info/projects/streeteasy" >}}
+{{< advert_with_cta title="From a monolithic platform to modular architecture at one of the largest real estate portals in the US" description="How Anadea helped StreetEasy scale its engineering capacity" button="Read the case study" url="https://anadea.info/projects/streeteasy" >}}

 ## Delivery Pipeline Bottlenecks